And I told you all earlier in the program what would be the reaction.

 The Soviet Union allowed their people to know nothing of the outside world.

-They filled them with propaganda about what a bunch of decadence and destruction and uh poverty and unhappiness and misery was in the United States.
+They filled them with propaganda about what a bunch of decadence and destruction and poverty and unhappiness and misery was in the United States.

-What they would do in uh their equivalent of grade school, in order to teach kids that there was no God, they would plant two flowers in a flower pot.
+What they would do in their equivalent of grade school, in order to teach kids that there was no God, they would plant two flowers in a flower pot and they would water one of them every day and ignore the other one.

-And they see we human beings are making this flower grow.
+And they see, we human beings are making this flower grow.

 God doesn't exist.